MangoInstantMessenger/MangoMessengerAPI/MangoAPI.Domain/README.md

 3. **PasswordHash**: Byte array of the hashed password.
 Required.
 4. **PasswordSalt**: Byte array that represents salt used to hash the password.
 Required.
 5. **ImageFileName**: Name of the image file.
 Must be a string up to 100 various characters.
 Required.
 6. **DisplayName**: Display name of the user as string.
 Can be up to 50 characters.
-Optional.
+Required.
 7. **Bio**: Short description of the user as string.
 Can be up to 120 various characters.
 Optional.
 8. **WebSite**: Web site of the user.
 Must be a string up to 50 various characters.
 Optional.
 9. **BirthDay**: Birthday of the user.
 Optional.